 Selling, general and administrative expenses for the year increased by \$23.2 million, or 10.0%, from \$232.7 million for the year ended December 31, 2010 to \$255.9 million for the year ended December 31, 2011.
 The increase in selling, general and administration expense for the period arose primarily from an increase in facilities and related costs of \$13.7 million, an increase in personnel related expenditure of \$8.1 million, including increases in recruitment expenditure and travel costs associated with non-project related employees, and an increase in professional services costs of \$11.1 million.
-These increases were offset by the release of certain non-recurring tax related provisions of \$6.0 million in both our clinical research and central laboratory business, arising from receipt of additional information in relation to these items, and a decrease in other general overhead costs of \$2.0 million.
-Selling, general and administrative costs for the year ended December 31, 2011 also include the release of \$1.7 million in respect of certain milestones pertaining to the Timaq acquisition which were released during the year as the Company has assessed the likelihood of these milestones being achieved as remote.
+These increases were offset by the release of certain non-recurring tax related provisions of \$6.0 million in both our clinical research and central laboratory business, arising from receipt of additional information in relation to these items, and a decrease in other general overhead costs of \$1.7 million in respect of certain milestones pertaining to the Timaq acquisition which were released during the year as the Company has assessed the likelihood of these milestones being achieved as remote.
 In our clinical research segment, selling, general and administrative expenses increased by \$29.5 million or 14.2% during the year.
-This was offset by a decrease in our central laboratory business, where selling general and administrative expenses decreased by \$6.3 million or 25.4%.
+This was offset by a decrease in our central laboratory business, increased by \$6.3 million or 25.4%.
 As a percentage of net revenue, selling, general and administrative expenses, increased from 25.9% for the year ended December 31, 2011.